Ora (currency): dOra

 In May 2021, Orania released the first implementation of the so-called dOra.
 The dOra is a digital copy of the Ora with added benefits, such as electronic payments.
 The dOra will not replace physical notes, but supplement those that already exist.
 Additionally, unlike the Ora, the dOra will not have an expiry date.
 The Orania Technology Group, a local based IT association, lead the development of the digitization of the Ora.

+I-Series

+In April 2026, the Orania Business Chamber released the 9th Ora series.
+Elements on the notes include: "Soli Deo Gloria", a "35" to celebrate Orania's 35 birthday, Orania cultural holidays on the back of the notes, and "Ich bin ein Afrikaander slogan on the whole series.
+The 10 Ora note features Jan van Riebeeck the Castle in Cape town and a Cape Sparrow, the Ф20 has Andries Pretorius, the Church of the Vow and a hyrax, the Ф50 features general Piet Joubert, the Paardekraal monument and a lizard, the Ф100 has MT Steyn, the Women's Monument and a duiker antelope, the Ф200 has Totius (poet), the Afrikaans Language monument and a bat-eared fox.
+The new Ф500 has Carel Boshoff, the Paul Kruger Statue and a yellow vinch.